DiegoPino/islandora_iiif/README.md

 # Islandora IIIF

-Our super drop-in and forget kind-of IIIF Image server URL proxying and IIIF Presentation API 2.1.x types generator for Islandora
+Our super drop-in and forget kind-of IIIF Image server URL proxying and IIIF Presentation API 2.1.x types generator for Islandora.
 This is still experimental and I (Diego Pino) don't recommend running it in production.
 Still, it is very cool =)